my-memory-leaked/Ethernet-Frame-Sender/README.md

-Certainly!
-Here's a suggested GitHub README for the code you provided:

 # UDP Frame Emulator with Memory Leak in Ethernet Stack

 This code is a UDP frame emulator implemented in Python.
 It is designed to send UDP frames repeatedly to a specified IP address and port, allowing you to test the behavior of devices or systems that receive and process UDP frames.
 Additionally, this emulator intentionally introduces a memory leak in the Ethernet stack to simulate scenarios where memory management becomes critical.